survivejs/webpack-book/manuscript/advanced_techniques/05_configuring_react.md

 If you try building your project now, you should notice your bundle is considerably smaller.

 Similar setup works for Preact too.
-In that case you would point to *preact-compat* instead. preact-compat can be used during development as well as it supports `propTypes`.
+In that case you would point to *preact-compat* instead.
 See [preact-boilerplate](https://github.com/developit/preact-boilerplate) for the exact setup and more information.

 [Inferno](https://www.npmjs.com/package/inferno) is yet another alternative.
 The setup is the same and you can find *inferno-compat* with a similar idea.
 I discuss these alternatives in more detail at my slide set known as [React Compatible Alternatives](https://presentations.survivejs.com/react-compatible-alternatives).